 Indiana Career Explorer will help you explore a world of career possibilities, make decisions about your future, and prepare for the next step in your education and career planning journey.

-My O*NET Interest Profiler can help you find out hat your interests are and how they relate to the world of work.
-You can find out what you like to do.
+My O*NET Interest Profiler can help you evaluate your interests and understand how they relate to the world of work.

 Redeeming a CliftonStrengths code: